 - Where: Arjuna's Penance, Mamallapuram, near Chennai, Tamil Nadu.

-- When: January 9-11 at Art Escape, Benaulim.
-January 11-13 at Open Air Theater at Kala Academy, Panjim.
+- Where: Open Air Theater at Kala Academy, Panjim.

 See millions of brightly colored kites take over the sky from sunrise until sunset at this festival, which marks the occasion of Makar Sankranti (the transition of the sun into the northern hemisphere) and celebrates life and fertility.
 The event attracts kite flyers from many different countries.
 In addition to kite flying, there's aerial acrobats, kite painting competitions, and kite making workshops.
 Great fun for kids!